 - You are expected to attend every class session.
-Missing class will cause you to miss valuable information, and thus, could cause your grade to suffer. - Please see the extra credit opportunity associated with attending class in the Course Requirements and Instructional Methods section. - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
+Missing class will cause you to miss valuable information, and thus, could cause your grade to suffer. - A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.
 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.
 It is the student's responsibility to drop or officially withdraw from the class.
 See General Catalog for details.
 If you are in class anytime during the semester but stop coming to class and do not officially withdraw, you will receive an F. - Regular attendance in all classes is expected of all students.
 Attendance will be taken every class period.
 If you are late or leave early, you may be marked absent.
 It is your responsibility to make sure I know you were in class.
 Students who stay for less than two-thirds of the class are considered absent.
 Students are responsible for all materials, assignments, or information given in class, regardless of whether you were in class.
 A student whose continuous, unexcused absences exceed the number of hours the class is scheduled to meet per week may be dropped.
-For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences, however, do not take this class if you will have to miss more than two classes as a result of these activities, because it will seriously impact your ability to successfully complete the course. - It is your responsibility to drop the course if you do not wish to complete the semester.
+For online courses, students who fail to complete required activities for two consecutive weeks may be considered to have excessive absences and may be dropped. - Absences attributed to the representation of the college at officially approved events (conferences, contests, and field trips) will be counted as 'excused' absences, however, do not take this class if you will have to miss more than two classes as a result of these activities, because it will seriously impact your ability to successfully complete the course.